-The three algorithms are tested with $d=3,4,\ldots 10$ .
-For each value of d, we use 100 random runs.
-Note that the three algorithms use 100 same random seeds.
+4.3.
+Numerical results.
+The three algorithms are tested with $K = 1000, d = 3, 4, \ldots 10$ for the bounding box problem and $n = 4, 8, 12, \ldots, 28, m = 10n$ for the sparse vector problem.
+For each setting of parameters, 50 random runs with the same 50 seeds are used.
 Figure 1 reports the percentage of successful runs of each algorithm.
-The success rate of RGS largely depends on the parameter m.
-Specifically, the larger m is, the higher the success rate is.
-Algorithm 8 always successfully terminates, which means that Algorithm 8 is more robust than all the other methods.
+The success rate of RGS largely depends on the parameter l .
+Specifically, the larger l is, the higher the success rate is.
+Algorithm 8 always successfully terminates in both applications, which implies that Algorithm 8 is more robust than all the other methods.

-The average number of function and gradient evaluations of successful runs and the average computational time of the successful runs are reported in Figure 2.
-Among the successful tests, the modified Riemannian BFGS method needs the least number of function and gradient evaluations due to its simple approach while Algorithm 8 needs the second least.
-For the bounding box problem, the larger the dimension of the domain is, the cheaper the function and gradient evaluations are when compared to solving the quadratic programming problem, i.e., finding the shortest length vector in a convex hull of a set of vectors.
-Therefore, as shown in Figure 2, even though the number of function and gradient evaluations are different for big d, the computational time is not significantly different.
-However, Algorithm 8 is still always slightly faster than all the other methods for all the values of d.
+The average number of function evaluations of successful runs and the average computational time of the successful runs are reported in Figure 2.
+Among the successful tests, the RGS method is slow due to its cost in solving the quadratic programming problem and large number of gradient evaluations in each iteration.
+Algorithm 8 needs either the smallest or the second smallest number of function evaluations.
+In the bounding box problem and the sparsest vector problem, the larger the dimension of the domain is, the cheaper the function and gradient evaluations are when compared to solving the quadratic programming problem.
+Therefore, as shown in Figure 2, even when the number of function evaluations in Algorithm 8 is more than the modified Riemannian BFGS method, the computational time of Algorithm 8 can be smaller.

-In conclusion, the experiments show that the proposed method, Algorithm 8, is more robust and faster than RGS and the modified Riemannian BFGS method in the sense of success rate and computational time.
+In conclusion, the experiments suggest that the proposed method, Algorithm 8, is more robust and faster than RGS and the modified Riemannian BFGS method in the sense of success rate and computational time.